 -

-in places for people with disabilities;
+in spaces reserved for people with disabilities;

 -

-near curbs painted yellow;
+next to curbs painted yellow;

 -